AurorA1610/python_auto_gui/README.md

 Don't worry, this Python program is here for automating tasks like that.

-### Run is code on your IDE.
-But make sure that _your cursor is on the message input text field of the intendent recipient_.
+### Run this code on your IDE.
+But make sure that _your cursor is on the message input field of the intendent recipient_.
 Otherwise, the message will be sent elsewhere.

+PyAutoGUI module for Python programmatically controls the mouse & keyboard.
+Explore PyAutoGUI to know more of its usage.